allendecodemtl/Udemy_Java/Notes.md

 > All variables declared inside interface are implicitly public static final variables(constants)
 > All methods declared inside Java Interfaces are implicitly public and abstract, even if you don't use public or abstract keyword
 > Interface can extend one or more other interface
-> Interface cannot implement a class
+> Interface cannot implement a class (including interfaces which are abstract classesby nature)
 > Interface can be nested inside another interface
 > Method signature does note require 'public/private/protected ..'
 > Implementor need to implement/override all methods in interface